Collective punishment: Geneva Conventions

-International law posits that no person may be punished for acts that he or she did not commit.
+International law posits that no protected person may be punished for acts that he or she did not commit.
 It ensures that the collective punishment of a group of persons for a crime committed by an individual is forbidden...This is one of the fundamental guarantees established by the Geneva Conventions and their protocols.
-This guarantee is applicable not only to protected persons but to all individuals, no matter what their status, or to what category of persons they belong..."
+This guarantee is applicable not only to protected persons but to all individuals, no matter what their status, or to what category of persons they belong...